 I hear the drums echo in the night ~ Toto: Africa

-Africa is big and offers many safari destinations.
-Where do we begin?
-Well, in short, two regions lead the way.
+So, where to begin?
+Well, in brief, two regions lead the way.
 One is the southern region which comprises South Africa, Botswana, Namibia, Mozambique, Zimbabwe, Zambia and Malawi.
-Think Kruger, the Okavango Delta, Etosha, Victoria Falls and up-and-coming Luangwa.
+This offers Kruger Park, the Okavango Delta, Etosha, Victoria Falls and up-and-coming Luangwa.
 Malawi with its superb lake is the quiet safari secret.

-The second major region is to the east, where well-known Masai Mara and Serengeti are the wilderness crown jewels of Kenya and Tanzania, and Rwanda offers its own unique gorilla treks.
-There is more, of course ~ this is but the briefest overview to give you a taste of the options.
+The other major safari region is the east, where well-known Masai Mara and Serengeti are the wilderness crown jewels of Kenya and Tanzania, and Rwanda offers unique gorilla treks.
+Let’s highlight some options.

 Kruger National Park, South Africa